bbaudry/swart-studio/penplotting/README.md

 # Pen plotter uunatek idraw on Linux

-We have a pen plotter UUNA TEK ([uunatek.com](https://uunatek.com/)), iDraw 2 A3 pen plotter.
+We have a pen plotter UUNA TEK ([uunatek.com](https://uunatek.com/)), iDraw 2 A3 pen plotter (aka [idrawhome](https://idrawhome.com/products/idrawhome-2-0-h-structure-xy-plotter-a3-plotting-range-with-plate)).
 We want to use it on Linux.
 Here are some notes.

 ## General design